vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 one should worship Mahāśvetā (and the Sun) after obser ving ekabhakta or nakta or fast; he reaches the highest place; KKV 21-23, HV II.
 527-528.
 Mahāśvetā is the

 mantra.'
 Hrīm Hrīm saḥ'( KKV 9 and HV II.
 521.)
-Mahāsasthi—When on K. śu.
+Mahāṣaṣṭhi—When on K. śu.
 6 the Sun is in Vrścika (Scorpion)

-and there is Tuesday that is called Mahāṣaṣthi; a person should fast the previous day, worship Agni on 6th and celebrate mahotsara of Agni and feed brāhmaṇas; all sins
+and there is Tuesday that is called Mahāṣaṣṭhi; a person should fast the previous day, worship Agni on 6th and celebrate mahotsara of Agni and feed brāhmaṇas; all sins

 are destroyed; SmK 378, PC 102.
-Mahāstami-Āśv. śu.
+Mahāṣṭami-Āśv. śu.
 8 in Navarātra is so called; vide VKK P.

 428 ff, NS 178, SM 59.
 Mahāsaptamı-on M. śu.
 5 ekabhakta, on 6th nakta and on 7th